A year ago when the phone rang and the caller asked if we painted a certain thing the answer was always, “of course.”

 This approach all though sometimes profitable we never realized the return I knew we were worth.

-How can we be efficient with any of the work we performed if we did everything?
+How can we be efficient with any of the work we performed if we did everything (including non-prequalified customers)?

 Then we found our niche.

-The key here” is the appeal to the specialised section of population”
+The key here is “the appeal to the specialized section of the population”

-Niching down our operation has brought two major factors in play.
+Niching down our operation has brought two major factors into play.

 - workers have become craftsman as their knowledge and expertise can be honed over time to a speciality craft or ability many others do not have.